 - supporting handouts that you can print out (though you can manage without most of them if you don’t have access to a printer)

 - quizzes for you to check your understanding

 - links to free online resources that you can use for additional practice.

 The video lessons include lots of opportunities to practise the skills being taught.
 To make the most of each lesson you should pause the video when prompted, and try to answer any questions that have been set, before you continue watching to see the solutions.
 If you’re not able to do the questions straight away then don’t worry, but try to reveal the solutions just a bit at a time, then pause again and make some progress on your own before revealing the next bit.
 So although the running time of each video is usually between 5 and 15 minutes, if you use them properly then they’ll take you considerably longer.

-There’s nothing to prevent you from marking all the lessons as complete without actually working through them, but if you do that then you’ll only be cheating yourself!
 If you’re confident that you don’t need some of the lessons then have a go at the relevant quizzes first.
 If you get the questions for those lessons right then you can probably get away with skipping them (though you may miss out on some useful nuggets of information), but if you don’t then it’s definitely worth working through the lessons.

 Of course, you will also need to practise exam questions.
 This course series focuses more on the underlying skills.
 There are great – and free – collections of exam questions by topic, with solutions, available from Maths4Everyone, SaveMyExams and JustMaths, as well as complete past papers on various sites.
 For GCSE you don’t just need to stick to your own exam board; questions from all boards are worth doing.